CENTER LAUREN BETTS | 6'7 | UCLA

 An anchor in the paint, has great size and knows how to throw her weight around.
 She won't be pushed around, constantly banging in the paint, and moves well for a big girl.
 She's a rim runner, always in a good position.
 She can score at will inside, with good footwork.
 She also has a good jump shot from mid-range with decent shooting touch.
 Can finish inside with either hand.
 Runs the floor well.

-It's crazy that expansion teams can end up at #4 and #5 in the draft.
-They should be in the top 3 for sure, like the NBA does.
+It's crazy that expansion teams can end up this late in the draft.
+They should be in the top 3 for sure, like the NBA has done it in the past.

 Really good length to play the 4 or 5 spot, I'd say more of a 5.
 She does well at flashing to the ball and making herself available.
 Looks to make the kick-out pass to an open teammate.
 Can finish inside, solid rebounder.
 Smart player and usually in the right spots.